 How Often Do Parrots Lay Eggs?

-On average, a female parrot will lay about 2-4 eggs once a year.
-When female parrots in captivity are allowed to naturally lay eggs, they usually lay from 3-6 at a time.
+Most female parrots lay 2-4 eggs once a year.
+When female parrots in captivity are allowed to lay eggs naturally, they usually lay from 3-6 eggs at a time.

 According to Physiological And Biochemical Zoology, parrots are derived from an order that lays multiple small clutches over time.
-As such, you won’t find a packed nest every few weeks.
-Instead, most species breed and reproduce at the onset of spring each year.
-Other species lay eggs 1-3 times a year, depending on the weather and their food supply.
+Most species breed and reproduce at the onset of spring each year.
+Other species lay eggs 1-3 times per year, depending on the weather and food supply.

-If she doesn’t have enough, it can lead to uterine exhaustion and other health issues.
-It can also affect how often she lays the eggs, even if she does create them.
-Here’s a quick look at when specific breeds tend to lay eggs, and how many they lay at a time:
+If she doesn’t have enough calcium, vitamin E, and selenium, it can lead to uterine exhaustion and other health issues.
+It can also affect how often she lays eggs.

 How Long Does It Take Parrots to Lay Eggs?

-While the egg is being developed, make sure the parrot is getting enough calcium.
+While the egg is being developed, ensure that she’s getting enough calcium.
 You may even need to provide supplements and vitamins to make sure it has enough stored up.

-According to Zoo Biology, the more “enriched” or comfortable a parrot is made in its environment, the more likely it is to lay eggs.
-As such, your parrot will speed along its egg-laying process if it’s:
+According to Zoo Biology, the more enriched or comfortable a parrot is in her environment, the more likely she is to lay eggs.
+The egg-laying process will be easier if she’s:

 - Placed in a large cage